MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### My users got the following message when they opened Edge Workspaces for the first time.
 What does this message mean and what should they do?

 This message is shown the first time a user selects the Workspaces menu in the browser.
-They have the option to get more information or click **Continue** to create a workspace.
+They have the option to get more information or click **Create new** to create a workspace.

 ![The welcome screen the first time a user opens Workspaces.](media/microsoft-edge-workspaces/firstrun-welcome.png)